Part One of Your Goal Setting Master Series

 Let’s add in, “I should stop breaking promises to myself.”

 Because how many times have you promised that you’d change some “thing” and then not?
+How many times have you set goal and then let an obstacle get in the way, or worse yet, just forgotten all about it?

 You can be your own redemption story!
 You don’t need anyone to save you.
 You have everything you need to change your own damn life right inside you!